-Increase customer loyalty
+- Increase customer loyalty

-Let’s take a look at how social media accomplishes these things and more for B2B brands.
+Let’s take a look at how B2B social media marketing addresses each of these goals.

 1. Social media is where your customers are

 Customer expectations for B2B have changed.
 Just a few years ago, a B2B brand could get away with having only a website and maybe a LinkedIn company page.
 Today, your buyers want to see you on at least one or two platforms.

 Why?
 Because that’s where they are.
 It’s where they’re getting industry news, finding thought leadership pieces, getting familiar with industry frontrunners, and even initiating contact with sales.